adafruit/Adafruit_CircuitPython_MCP9808/README.rst

 ===========

 Getting the temperature in Celsius is easy!
-First, import all of the pins from the board, busio for native I2C communication and the thermometer library itself.
+First, import all of the pins from the board, board.I2C() for native I2C communication and the thermometer library itself.

 .. code-block:: python

   from board import *
-  import busio
   import adafruit_mcp9808

 Next, initialize the I2C bus in a with statement so it always gets shut down ok.